goldbergyoni/nodebestpractices/sections/testingandquality/bumpversion.japanese.md

 code here
 ```

-### ブログ Quote: "Title"
+### Blog Quote: "Title"

- From the ブログ, pouchdb.com ranked 11 for the keywords “Node Promises”
+ From the blog, pouchdb.com ranked 11 for the keywords “Node Promises”

  > …text here